nazarepiedady/sass-docs-pt/source/blog/019-request-for-comments-module-system-proposal.md

 * **Why this privacy model?** We considered a number of models for declaring members to be private, including a JS-like model where only members that were explicitly exported from a module were visible and a C#-like model with an explicit `@private` keyword.
 These models involve a lot more boilerplate, though, and they work particularly poorly for placeholder selectors where privacy may be mixed within a single style rule.
 Name-based privacy also provides a degree of compatibility with conventions libraries are already using.

 * **Can I make a member library-private?** There's no language-level notion of a "library", so library-privacy isn't built in either.
 However, members used by one module aren't automatically visible to downstream modules.
-If a module isn't [`@forward`ed](#forward) through a library's main stylesheet, it won't be visible to downstream consumers and thus is effectively library-private. <br><br> As a convention, we recommend that libraries write library-private stylesheets that aren't intended to be used directly by their users in a directory named `src`.
+If a module isn't [`@forward`ed](#forward) through a library's main stylesheet, it won't be visible to downstream consumers and thus is effectively library-private.

+  As a convention, we recommend that libraries write library-private stylesheets that aren't intended to be used directly by their users in a directory named `src`.

 * **How do I make my library configurable?** If you have a large library made up of many source files that all share some core `!default`-based configuration, we recommend that you define that configuration in a file that gets forwarded from your library's entrypoint and used by your library's files.
 For example: